 Not only are these special sea creatures a beloved feature of the Azores, but giant manta rays are actually found throughout the entire world, most often gravitating to tropical, subtropical, and temperate waters, where they are most often glimpsed gliding through the deep waters offshore, as well as near productive coastlines.

-It is common knowledge that giant mantas go through gruelling and lengthy migrations each year, and are even known to sometimes frequent colder waters for brief periods of time periodically.
-Luckily, was you will experience when diving in Santa Maria — or any one of the Azores Islands for that matter — the waters there are much more temperate and enjoyable, year round, so taking time to spot this species up close while diving won’t have to be an uncomfortable — or frigid — ordeal!
+It is common knowledge that giant mantas go through grueling and lengthy migrations each year, and are even known to sometimes frequent colder waters for brief periods of time periodically.
+Luckily, as you will experience when diving in Santa Maria — or any one of the Azores Islands for that matter — the waters there are much more temperate and enjoyable, year-round, so taking time to spot this species up close while diving won’t have to be an uncomfortable — or frigid — ordeal!

 While diving adventures in the Azores — especially those led by local and trusted experts — pose no risk to these beautiful creatures, commercial fishing is one pastime that has been a significant threat in the past, and remains so today.
 While conservation measures have been taken worldwide in many destinations, the demand for manta and other ray species has still skyrocketed, particularly in Asia.